Write for Rights 2022: your voice has made a difference

 Confidence for Bangladeshi climate justice campaigner

-In 2021, the area was hit by a devastating storm.
-Heavy rainfall and strong winds pounded the village and several homes were destroyed.
 Worried about the impact of environmentally damaging projects like the new power plant, Shahnewaz took to Facebook to raise his concerns.
-The next day, the power plant company filed a case against Shahnewaz, and on 28 May 2021, he was arrested by the police under Bangladesh’s oppressive Digital Security Act.
-He was detained in inhumane conditions for 80 days without trial until finally granted bail in August.
+The next day, the power plant company filed a case against Shahnewaz, and he was arrested by the police under Bangladesh’s oppressive Digital Security Act.
 If he’s convicted, he faces many years in jail.

 gatsby-image